The Aboriginal Housing Office (AHO) is supported by and works closely with the NSW Government and other organisations and agencies.

 The AHO works in close cooperation with:

-- NSW Department of Communities and Justice (DCJ) (including Housing NSW) AHO works in partnership with Housing NSW through a Service Agreement for the provision of tenancy and housing related services.
+- NSW Department of Planning and Environment AHO works in partnership with Housing NSW through a Service Agreement for the provision of tenancy and housing related services.

 - Aboriginal Affairs.